July 17, 2013 9:56:51 AM

 With such instigation, grass roots quickly erupt into wildfires.
 News organizations can't ignore news, obviously, but which came first: The death threats?
 Or the TV correspondent speculating whether Zimmerman would need to fear for his life?

 As soon as passions cool, assuming we let them, the discussion that needs to take place surrounds a question: What was George Zimmerman doing walking around his neighborhood armed and loaded?
 In what world is this normal behavior?

 The answer: Not a world most of us want to live in.
 Let's start there.

-2. Our View: The Class of 2018 DISPATCH EDITORIALS
+3. Our View: A weekend chock full of options DISPATCH EDITORIALS

 5. Connie Schultz: 'He didn't even remember his name' NATIONAL COLUMNS